interlock-network/knowledgebase-public/README.md

 links (as a kind of recommended reading order).

 ## Structure
-The most successful knowledge-base on the planet is wikipedia, which has a flat structure of articles, and uses the web's hyperlinks to create connections between them.
+The most successful knowledge-base on the planet is Wikipedia, which has a flat structure of articles, and uses the web's hyperlinks to create connections between them.
 We are *almost* like that except we do have a top-level structure that people can use to find the *kind* of content